ClarksonCJ/clarksoncj.github.io/content/posts/understanding-the-supply-chain.md

 - **Mitigation Strategies**:
   - Conduct thorough vetting and continuous monitoring of third-party vendors.
   - Use signed and verified components to ensure integrity.
-  - Implement network segmentation to limit the impact of a potential breach.
+  - Implement network segmentation to limit the impact of a potential breach, consider architectural patterns such as Zero Trust.
   - Develop an incident response plan specifically tailored to supply chain attacks.

 **3. AI and LLM-Related Threats**